 LET'S TALK B12!

-Co-author of Could It Be B12?: An Epidemic of Misdiagnoses, Pediatric Edition: What Every Parent Needs To Know About B12 Deficiency, and subject of the self-titled award-winning feature film based on her true life story, and starring Annet Mahendru, Sally Pacholok RN created this video explaining some of the barriers faced by those with undiagnosed B12 deficiencies, and the urgent need for those barriers to be broken down.
+Co-author of books Could It Be B12?: An Epidemic of Misdiagnoses, Pediatric Edition: What Every Parent Needs To Know About B12 Deficiency, and subject of the self-titled award-winning feature film based on her true life story, and starring well known actress Annet Mahendru, Sally Pacholok RN created this video explaining some of the barriers faced by those with undiagnosed B12 deficiencies, and the urgent need for those barriers to be broken down.

 Shared with the kind permission of Sally Pacholok